MAIN RESOURCE INDEX PAGE

 Because the situation remains a fluid one, we’ll be updating this page on a regular basis—again in cooperation with our charter industry partners—so be sure to check in as you begin setting your sights on your next adventure under sail.

-Long-time family-owned British Virgin Islands mainstay Conch Charters is poised to hoist its sails and begin welcoming back sailors on December 1st when the BVI borders open.
+Long-time family-owned British Virgin Islands mainstay Conch Charters began welcoming sailors back on December 1st when the BVI opened their borders.

-In the meantime, in addition to accepting reservations for charters beginning later this fall, the company is working hard at improving both its shoreside facilities and fleet, which includes a mix of Leopard, Fountaine-Pajot and Lagoon catamarans, and Jeanneau monohulls.
+The past fall, the company spent its mandated downtime working hard at improving both its shoreside facilities and fleet, which includes a mix of Leopard, Fountaine-Pajot and Lagoon catamarans, and Jeanneau monohulls.

 “At Conch Charters, downtime means improving in advance of reopening,” says Conch Charters co-owner Cindy Chestnut.
 “We are upgrading refrigeration and installing solar panels on more yachts, and modernizing our parts storeroom.
 We also have a new website under design, have renovated the office and have updated the digital tablets that are included in the equipment provided with each boat.”

 “Our BVI reservation team’s goal is to satisfy and especially personalize the processing of reservations in these crazy times,” Chestnut says.

 In terms of safety, Conch charters has also created a set of Covid-19 protocols that meet the “highest industry standards.”
 These include the wearing of masks at all times and completely sanitizing each boat between charters.
 Boat briefings will also be given by video via each boat’s digital tablet.